scala/docs.scala-lang/contribute/index.md

 That depends on what you want to contribute.
 Below are some getting started resources for different contribution domains.
 Please read all of the documentation and follow all the links from the topic pages below before attempting to contribute, as many of the questions you have will already be answered.

+### Reporting bugs

+See our [bug reporting guide](./bug-reporting-guide.html) to learn how to efficiently report a bug.

 ### Contribute

 Coordination of contribution efforts takes place on the